GemmaGoddard33/GemmaGoddard33/README.md

 # 👋 Hi, I’m Gemma Goddard

+Graduated from Texas A&M with a B.S. in Computer Science - December 2024

 Welcome to my GitHub!
 I'm Gemma, a passionate developer with a love for all things tech.
 Whether it's coding, collaborating, or learning new things, I'm all in!

 ## 👀 I’m interested in...